melentye/andrey-melentyev.com/src/2017-10-14_model-interoperability.md

 [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) for schema definition, kind of a logical step for Tensorflow being a Google product.

-The logical choice for serving Tensorflow models server-side would be [Tensorflow Serving]({filename}/2017-10-14_model-interoperability.md#tensorflow-serving).
-For edge devices, trained model can be converted to the CoreML format and deployed as part of a macOS or iOS app.
+The default choice for serving Tensorflow models server-side would be [Tensorflow Serving]({filename}/2017-10-14_model-interoperability.md#tensorflow-serving).
+For edge devices, a trained model can be converted to the [CoreML]({filename}/2017-10-14_model-interoperability.md#apple-coreml) format and deployed as part of a macOS or iOS app.

 ### Keras